thecodingvivek/Electric-Grid-Network-using-DSA/README.md

 # Electric Grid Representation using Graphs

 Welcome to the Electric Grid Representation Project!
 This isn't just another boring project about power distribution — it's a fun simulation of how electricity zooms through your city, built using HTML, CSS, JavaScript, and a sprinkle of Python as main skeleton.
-If you’re here, it’s probably because you’re a graph nerd, an electric enthusiast, or someone who accidentally clicked on this repo.
+If you’re here, it’s probably because you’re someone who accidentally clicked on this repo.
 No judgment!

 # What's the Buzz?